mytarget-test-team/seismograph/docs/selenium_page_object.rst

 Simple example
 --------------

-This code for demonstration simple usage of page object
+This code for demonstration of simple usage

 .. code-block:: python